 Means to a Blend

-In addition to offering plenty of options, Nespresso by Breville’s Vertuo Coffee and Espresso Machine is designed to make whipping up a perfectly brewed cup a breeze.
+In addition to offering plenty of options, Nespresso Vertuo Plus Coffee and Espresso Maker is designed to make whipping up a perfectly brewed cup a breeze.
 Once you insert your pod and select the designated brew size, this machine uses its patented Centrifusion technology to spin the capsule up to 7,000 rotations per minute.
 Since Nespresso’s Centrifusion moves so quickly, it mixes the ground coffee and water just right to create the perfect crema every time.
 This machine only takes 15 to 20 seconds to preheat, and once it makes some creamy caffeine, it will automatically eject the used Nespresso pod.
 That way, you can spend less time fumbling with your machine and more time enjoying your creamy caffeine.

 Have an extra minute to spare?
 Often times you can find the Vertuo Coffee Machine accompanied with a Nespresso Aeroccinno3 milk frother.
 This milk frother makes it easy to whip up lattes and other specialty beverages at home.